maelhadyf/terraform-aws/README.md

 ## Summary:
 This Terraform script automates the creation of a simple web server infrastructure in AWS, including a VPC, public subnet, internet gateway, security group, and an EC2 instance running Nginx.
 The EC2 instance serves a static "Hello World" page, accessible via HTTP from the internet.

+---

+## 📄 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## ✍️ Author
+**King Memo**

+## 🙏 Thank You!
+Thank you for using this project.
+Your support and feedback are greatly appreciated!